Portrait of Brooks McMillin

 Build, don't just review

-Security teams that only operate as gatekeepers don't scale, and the work isn't very interesting either.
-I'd rather ship a framework that makes the right thing easy than write a policy document telling people not to do the wrong thing.
-Most of what my team produces is code, not slide decks.
+Security teams that only gatekeep don't scale.
+The work isn't fun either.
+I'd rather ship a framework that makes the right thing easy than write a policy telling people not to do the wrong thing.
+We produce code, not slide decks.

 Assume the model can be manipulated

-Prompt injection is the primary novel attack vector against LLMs and I don't think it's solvable.
-Every layer of the stack should assume the model's intent can be steered by an attacker.
-That assumption changes the design — capability boundaries, tool interface design, and just-in-time access all become non-optional.
+Prompt injection is the main novel attack vector against LLMs.
+I don't think it's solvable.
+Every layer of the stack should assume an attacker can steer the model's intent.
+That assumption changes the design.
+Capability boundaries, tool interfaces, and just-in-time access all become non-optional.

 Contain blast radius

 Autonomous agents will do something unexpected.
-The question is what happens when they do.
+The question is what happens next.
 If I know exactly what an agent can touch and how to revoke it cleanly, I can hand off real work without losing sleep.
-Sandboxes, scoped credentials, and revocable tokens do more for trust than guardrails the model can talk its way around.
+Sandboxes, scoped credentials, and revocable tokens beat guardrails the model can talk its way around.

 Raise the floor, don't slow the team

-Secure-by-default tooling earns its keep when it makes the easy path the safe path.
-I optimize for "engineer ships AI feature without thinking about security" rather than "engineer fills out a security review form."
-The win is when the floor on a feature shipped at midnight is good enough that nobody has to lose sleep over it.
+Secure-by-default tooling earns its keep when the easy path is the safe path.
+I optimize for "engineer ships AI feature without thinking about security," not "engineer fills out a security review form."
+The win is simple: the floor on a feature shipped at midnight is good enough that nobody loses sleep.

 Featured Projects